ErikBrendel/ui5-api-ts/README.md

  - execute `download.py` (double-click the file)
  - execute `ts_gen.py`
  - Now you have up-to-date ui5 type declarations!

+_(if you have problems with executing the python files, it might be because the imports cannot be found (python imports are weird).
+Try opening the file in a text editor, find the line that says `from scripts.<something> import <something>`, remove the `scripts.` from it, and try again.)_

 ### Embedding it into WebStorm
  - open up `Settings > Languages & Frameworks > JavaScript > Libraries`